Contempt of court in India: History and legislation

-The offence of contempt of courts was established in common law, and can also be traced to colonial legislation, with the earliest recorded penalties contained in the Regulating Act of 1773, which stated that the newly formed Mayor's Court of Calcutta would have the same powers as a court of the English King's Bench to punish persons for contempt.
-Courts established in India under colonial rule followed the common law principle that all 'courts of record' had the inherent power to punish for contempt.
-High Courts established in Bombay, Calcutta, and Madras as courts of record subsequently exercised the power of contempt to penalise persons for interfering with the administration of justice.
+The offence of contempt of courts was established in common law, and can also be traced to colonial legislation, with the earliest recorded penalties contained in the Regulating Act 1773, which stated that the newly formed Mayor's Court of Calcutta would have the same powers as a court of the English King's Bench to punish persons for contempt.
+Courts established in India under colonial rule followed the common law principle that all "courts of record" had the inherent power to punish for contempt.
+High courts established in Bombay, Calcutta, and Madras as courts of record subsequently exercised the power of contempt to penalise persons for interfering with the administration of justice.

-The Contempt of Courts Act 1926 was enacted to resolve a conflict of opinions between High Courts in India on whether they had the power to penalise offences of contempt committed against other, subordinate courts that fell under their jurisdiction.
-The 1926 Act specifically affirmed this power, and allowed the High Courts to penalise contempt against subordinate courts as well as against their own judgments and proceedings.
-In 1952, the Contempt of Courts Act was replaced by a new legislation of the same name, which expanded the power to punish for contempt from High Courts to other courts as well.
+The Contempt of Courts Act 1926 was enacted to resolve a conflict of opinions between high courts in India on whether they had the power to penalise offences of contempt committed against other, subordinate courts that fell under their jurisdiction.
+The 1926 act specifically affirmed this power, and allowed the high courts to penalise contempt against subordinate courts as well as against their own judgments and proceedings.
+In 1952, the Contempt of Courts Act was replaced by a new legislation of the same name, which expanded the power to punish for contempt from high courts to other courts as well.

-The Constitution of India, enacted in 1950, specifically established the Supreme Court of India as well as High Courts in the states of India as courts of record with the power to punish for acts of contempt.
+The Constitution of India, enacted in 1950, specifically established the Supreme Court of India as well as high courts in the states of India as courts of record with the power to punish for acts of contempt.
 Contempt of court is also a ground on which the right to freedom of speech in India can be restricted.

-In 1961, a committee headed by H.N.
-Sanyal, an Additional Solicitor General for the Government of India, was appointed to examine the application of contempt laws in India.
+In 1961, a committee headed by H. N. Sanyal, an additional solicitor general for the government of India, was appointed to examine the application of contempt laws in India.
 The Sanyal Committee recommended that contempt proceedings should be initiated not by the courts themselves, but on the recommendation of a law officer of the government.
 These recommendations were incorporated in the Contempt of Courts Act 1971, enacted by the Parliament of India, which is the current legislation governing contempt of courts in India.
 The Contempt of Courts Act 1971 defines civil and criminal contempt, and lays down the powers and procedures by which courts can penalise contempt, as well as the penalties that can be given for the offence of contempt.
-The Act was amended in 2006, to limit the power of courts to punish for contempt, only when such contempt "interfered with the due course of justice," and to allow truth as a defense to contempt.
+The act was amended in 2006, to limit the power of courts to punish for contempt, only when such contempt "interfered with the due course of justice", and to allow truth as a defense to contempt.